 Additionally, the standard demand generation tactics, such as email and paid ads, are must-have elements in your LinkedIn Event management strategy.
 Targeting your event audience is also all about precision.

 This allows sieving through them by job title, industry, seniority, language, location, and other parameters.
 Find out who is the best target audience for your business.
-In addition to using LinkedIn Events for lead generation, there are other tools that give you a broader perspective on creating and nurturing valuable leads.
+In addition to harnessing the power of LinkedIn Events for demand generation, exploring essential tools for demand generation can offer a broader perspective on creating and nurturing valuable leads.
+Discover a curated list of tools that can transform your marketing efforts and help you tap into your target audience more effectively.

 Here are some highlights on how to promote an event on LinkedIn.

-• Post images or videos of your past events.
+- Post images or videos from your past events.
 Visuals are powerful advertising elements, and posting past event images can create engagement.

 Sponsored Content ad format lets you create event ads that are displayed in a member’s LinkedIn feed on both desktop and mobile displays.
 These ads are optimized to showcase important and engaging event details.